 Having an empadronamiento in Spain is one of the most important paperwork you will need in this country.

-All it really is, is a piece of paper saying where you live, so you are on the system, and the government can use this to see and keep an eye on who is living in their town.
+All it is is a piece of paper saying where you live, so you are on the system, and the government can use this to see and keep an eye on who is living in their town.

 It's very simple to get.
 All you have to do is go to your local town hall with your passport and an address.